MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concept-perf-benchmark-best-practices.md

 - Must be maintained to ensure relevancy as the application evolves.
 - Provide results that are meaningful only in the context of a given application.

-When you're preparing for a major change to your environment, e.g., when deploying a new database product, it's strongly recommended to use real-world tests.
-In such a situation, a comprehensive benchmark run using actual production workload will be of significant help.
+When you're preparing for a major change to your environment, e.g., when deploying a new database product, it's recommended to use real-world tests.
+In such a situation, a comprehensive benchmark run using actual production workload is of significant help.
 It will not only provide accurate results you can trust, but also remove or at least greatly reduce the number of “unknowns” about your system.

 ## Choosing the “right” test methodology

 The “right” test methodology for your purposes depends entirely on the objective of your testing.

-If you’re looking to quickly compare different database products using artificial data and workload samples, you can safely use an existing benchmark program that will generate data and run the test for you.
+If you’re looking to quickly compare different database products using artificial data and workload samples, you can safely use an existing benchmark program that generates data and run the test for you.

-To accurately assess the performance of an actual application that you intend to run on a new database product, you should perform real-world benchmark tests.
-Each application has a unique set of requirements and performance characteristics, and it's strongly suggested that you include real-world benchmark testing in all performance evaluations.
+To accurately assess the performance of an actual application that, you intend to run on a new database product, you should perform real-world benchmark tests.
+Each application has a unique set of requirements and performance characteristics, and it's suggested that you include real-world benchmark testing in all performance evaluations.

 For guidelines on preparing and running synthetic and real-world benchmarks, see the following sections later in this post: